-- > The power - their

-different sophisticated of methodologies (covering VOO minor fractions) together with statistics to classify oils from diverse origins had been checked.

-Different 2-class models have been built with the aim of pointing out PDO-markers.

-\succ The different polarities and platforms logically drove to diverse makers, taking advantage of complementarity and, consequently, enriching the outcomes of the project.

-In order to model the seasonal variability too, it would be necessary to enrich the created models by using oils coming from different seasons.
+- The power of different sophisticated methodologies (covering VOO minor fractions) together with statistics to classify oils from diverse origins had been checked. - Different 2-class models have been built with the aim of pointing out PDO-markers. - The different polarities and platforms logically drove to diverse makers, taking advantage of their complementarity and, consequently, enriching the outcomes of the project. - ➤ In order to model the seasonal variability too, it would be necessary to enrich the created models by using oils coming from different seasons.